 Are the minds of ‘normal’ (neurotypical) subjects effectively structured as autobiographical idiolectal narratives?
 The question is academic and, if my intuitions concerning fictionalism are correct, meaningless.
 The autobiographical model is as good as any with respect to the psychosocial domain that generally corresponds to ‘folk psychology’, and radical fictionalism frees us from the somewhat elitist (and silly) requirement of saying “Folk psychology is of course false but a fictionalist account allows us to save its utility”.
 From the viewpoint of radical fictionalism, all accounts of mind, from eliminative physicalism to full Cartesian dualism, are equally fictive and merely serve this or that pragmatic or discursive end.
 If we’re talking about why Mrs Wilkins threw water over Mr Carter’s bulldog when it was trying to roger her Pomeranian, not only is the contribution of neuroscience superfluous, it is actively inappropriate.
 Philosophy of mind tends to be a puffed-up, pompous discipline where – even more than in other branches of metaphysics – one man’s profound intuition is another man’s double facepalm.
 But on radical fictionalism a folk psychological account is just as valid as anomalous monism or new mysterianism.
 Similar remarks apply to neuropsychology, a domain that does seem to attract more than its fair share of earnest neurotypical plodders.
 It all depends on what we’re trying to do.

 “It all depends on what we’re trying to do.”
-What I’m trying to do is dissolve the unelected solipsism that characterises the delusional psychotic’s apprehension of other minds.
+What I’m trying to do is dissolve the unelected solipsism that characterises the delusional psychotic’s apprehension of other minds as elements of his own mind.
+This might seem a rather extreme claim, yet my interactions with others – and, particularly, my intimate interactions with others – have generally consisted in trying to incorporate and subsume the other into my own psychic space.
 Now, I’m not even sure that this a general or even common characteristic of ‘psychotic experience’ – at the moment I’m basing myself on personal experience and a certain reading of what autobiographical accounts are actually available.
 Nonetheless, the parallels between the solipsism of “an apparent flux of experience of a seeming flux of happening” and the dichotomy between one’s own and other minds are, I believe, in themselves worthy of investigation from a fictionalist perspective.
 Or perhaps it’ll just give another illustration of how at least one psychotic’s mind functions.
 Any road…

 220.127.116.11 An atypical mind